Body- Worn Cameras

 450.8.2 BWC RECORDINGS AS EVIDENCE

-In all cases that are being sent to the District Attorney for prosecution, or review for prosecution, or whenever a BWC recording is determined by an officer or a Supervisor to be pertinent evidence in a police investigation, the member shall add the BWC video to a case via the “Evidence Library” program.
+In all cases that are being sent to the District Attorney for prosecution, or review for prosecution, or whenever a BWC recording is determined by an officer or a Supervisor to be pertinent evidence in a police investigation, the member shall add the BWC video to a case via Evidence.com.
 Members should include all applicable videos to the case.
 The digital evidence shall be retained in accordance with existing evidence procedures as long as required for investigative purposes, court procedures, or existing law requirements.

 450.8.3 ACCIDENTAL RECORDINGS

 A Lieutenant will review the submitted email along with the file.
 The reviewing Lieutenant will ensure the file is not associated with a police contact or CAD event.
-No files associated with an official police contact, CAD event, or any pending litigation or complaint is eligible to be placed in the “Accidental Recording” category.
+No files associated with an official police contact, CAD event, or any pending litigation or complaint is eligible to be placed in the "Accidental" category.

-The Department recognizes that the video images captured on the body-worn camera files are two dimensional and cannot always capture the entire scene due to a number of limiting factors.
-The body-worn camera files should be considered but one piece of evidence collected from a scene or incident and not a singularly inclusive piece of evidence.
+450.9 OFFICER INVOLVED INCIDENTS The Department recognizes that the video images captured on the BWC files are two dimensional and cannot always capture the entire scene due to a number of limiting factors.
+The BWC files should be considered but one piece of evidence collected from a scene or incident and not a singularly inclusive piece of evidence.

 An Officer-Involved Incident includes:

-Officer-involved shootings,
+(a) Officer-involved shootings,

-In-custody deaths, and
+(b) In-custody deaths, and

-Any intentional act by an officer, which proximately causes injury likely to produce death to another.
+(c) Any intentional act by an officer, which proximately causes injury likely to produce death to another.

 Following an Officer-Involved Incident, involved officers herein defined as both involved officers and witness officers to the incident, personnel and their representative(s) shall not view their video, or any video capturing their image or the incident on any device.